mazen93m/Flightify-2.0/Data Cleaner/README.md

 ## How it works
 1.	`dataCleaner.py` imports `airports.py`, which is a:
     - Python module that houses a dictionary (`airports_dict`), which includes the airport code as the key, a list of csv file names
-      (one representing the FAA dataset and the other representing the NOAA dataset), and the airport’s name as displayed in the ‘NAME’ column of the NOAA weather dataset.
+      (one representing the FAA dataset and the other representing the NOAA dataset), and the airport’s name as displayed in the `NAME` column of the NOAA weather dataset.
     - Module includes the `airports_dict` dictionary that lists and organizes the lookup data for each airport.
-2.	`dataCleaner.py` unpacks the airports’ FAA and NOAA datasets by extracting the pandas dataframes and saves each airport’s FAA and NOAA datasets as list elements in a list of lists (dataFrameLst).
+2.	`dataCleaner.py` unpacks the airports’ FAA and NOAA datasets by extracting the pandas dataframes and saves each airport’s FAA and NOAA datasets as list elements in a list of lists (`dataFrameLst`).
 3. The tool then performs several data cleaning steps including data manipulation, data type conversion, variable creation etc.
 4. Each airport’s datasets are extracted from the `dataFrameLst`, merged together on the `Date` column, and saved as an element of a list (`merged_Lst`).
 5. Once the dataframes are merged, the tool adds the Location ID (`LOC`) to each dataset.
 It achieves this by matching the 3rd element of the
     `airports_dict` at the appropriate index to the `NAME` column of each dataset and grabbing the key element as the value for `LOC`.
 6. The tool accounts for any null values that may be present in any of the individual datasets' columns (typically one or more weather variables.
-7. Finally, the tool subsets the applicable columns for each cleaned dataframe and saves each dataframe as a value to a python dictionary (`datasets`) with the appropiate `LOC` as the key .
+7. Finally, the tool subsets the applicable columns for each cleaned dataframe and saves each dataframe as a value to a python dictionary (`datasets`) with the appropiate `LOC` as the key.

 ## How to use it
-The `datasets` dictionary from `dataCleaner.py` can be used in a python file by importing the module and catching asigning the dictionary to a variable
+The `datasets` dictionary from `dataCleaner.py` can be used in a python file by importing the module and  asigning the `airports_dict` from the `airports.py` module to a local variable.

 ```python
 import dataCleaner as dc